springboardmentor09876x-cmd/Unified-Military-Analytics/Module-4/README.md

-# Tableau Dashboard Prototype

-This folder contains the Tableau dashboard developed for **Module 4 – Dashboard Planning and Prototyping**.
+# Module 4 – Dashboard Planning and Prototyping

+## Deliverables

+### Storyboards
+The storyboard layouts were designed in Tableau as dashboard wireframes for:
+- Quick Stats Dashboard
+- Nation Overview Dashboard
+- Compare Powers Dashboard
+- Coalition Builder Dashboard

+These dashboards represent the planned layout and navigation only, as required by the module.

-## Dashboard Name
+### Dashboard Prototype
+The Tableau workbook includes one operational dashboard:
-Unified Military Analytics Dashboard
+- Unified Military Analytics Dashboard

-## Features
+Features:
-- Interactive filtering by country
+- Interactive filtering
-- Defense Budget Analysis
+- Defense Budget analysis
-- Total Military Assets Analysis
+- Military Assets analysis
-- Assets Per Capita Analysis
+- Assets Per Capita analysis
-- Budget-to-GDP Ratio Analysis
+- Budget-to-GDP Ratio analysis

-## Tool Used
-- Tableau Public

-The Tableau workbook, screenshots, and public dashboard link are included in this folder.